 When it comes to parenting, the more ‘active’ parent or caregiver for young people with FASD usually seems to be the mum, but as a behind-the-scenes tag team member, backup support or role model, men can and often do play an important role in the whānau.
 However, they often feel that they’re holding things together – and it can be overwhelming for them, too.

-Ngā mihi to Dr Andre McLachlan, who will be the MC for this important webinar, facilitating the from his own lived perspective.
+Ngā mihi to Dr André McLachlan, who will be the facilitator for this webinar, speaking from his own lived perspective.

 Register via the button to get your free Zoom link.